mattermost/mattermost-developer-documentation/site/content/integrate/faq/_index.md

 2. Manually add the account to all teams and channels it needs access to.
 If your deployment has a lot of teams or channels, you may create a CLI script to automate the process.
    - In a testing environment, you may also make the bot account a System Admin, giving the bot permissions to post to any channel.
 Not recommended in production due to potential security vulnerabilities.
 3. Provide the email and password to your integration, and store it in a secure location with restricted access.
-4. Have your integration use the email and password with an [`/api/v4/login`](https://api.mattermost.com/v4/#tag/authentication) endpoint to retrieve a session token.
+4. Have your integration use the email and password with an {{< newtabref href="https://api.mattermost.com/v4/#tag/authentication" title="`/api/v4/login`" >}} endpoint to retrieve a session token.
 The session token is used to authenticate to the Mattermost system.
    - Set up your bot to make an HTTP POST to `your-mattermost-url.com/api/v4/users/login` with a JSON body, including the bot account's email and password.

      ```http request